 Cell configuration

-Describecellconfiguration,showschematics,coveradditionalpartslikeinternal cellfusesetc.Each contains 140The cells are separated in 7 segments containing 20 cells each.
+Each accumulator contains 140 cells.
+The cells are separated in 7 segments containing 20 cells each.
 The segments are in a 10s2p arrangement.
 Each parallel cell in the segment is back to back.

 Cell temperature monitoring

 Every cell will be monitored for temperature.
 We do this by putting an NTC resistor between the cells.
 Each battery segment PIC will monitor the cell temperature.